docker/docs/docker-hub/builds/index.md

 ### Build images with BuildKit

 Autobuilds use the BuildKit build system by default.
-If you want to use the legacy Docker build-system, add the [environment variable](index.md#environment-variables-for-builds){: target="_blank" rel="noopener" class="_"} DOCKER_BUILDKIT=0.
+If you want to use the legacy Docker build system, add the [environment variable](index.md#environment-variables-for-builds){: target="_blank" rel="noopener" class="_"} DOCKER_BUILDKIT=0.
 Refer to the [build images with BuildKit](../../develop/develop-images/build_enhancements.md) page for more information on BuildKit.

 ## Build repositories with linked private submodules